checkly/docs.checklyhq.com/site/content/docs/cli/constructs-reference.md

 - `headers`: An array of `{ key: 'X-My-Header', value: 123 }` objects to define HTTP headers.
 - `queryParameters`: An array of `{ key: 'my-param', value: 123 }` objects to define query parameters.
 - `followRedirects`: A boolean indicating automatic following of any `30x` redirects.
+- `shouldFail`: A boolean that indicates whether the request should fail.
+This allows you to treat HTTP error codes (4xx and 5xx) as correct responses.
 - `skipSSL`: A boolean indicating whether invalid or self-signed SSL certificates should be validated.
 - `basicAuth`: An object of the shape `{ username: 'admin', password: 'admin' }` to set basic auth credentials.
 - `assertions`: An array of assertions to validate status codes, response bodies and much more.